 The purpose of this study was to examine the season-long effects of an REBT education program on the irrational beliefs of professional soccer academy athletes.
-This paper adds to the extant literature (e.g., Turner et al., 2014) by using a quasi-experimental single-case A-B design with follow-up (Barker, McCarthy, Jones, & Moran, 2011) to compare the long-term effects of REBT education to a comparison condition, or more specifically, a condition in which athletes received no REBT guidance.
-This is the first study to compare the effects of REBT education with a comparison group on long-term changes in irrational beliefs in athletes.
+This paper adds to the extant literature (e.g., Turner et al., 2013) by using a quasi-experimental single-case A-B design with follow-up (Barker, McCarthy, Jones, & Moran, 2011) to compare the long-term effects of REBT education to a control condition, or more accurately, a condition in which athletes received no REBT guidance.
+This is the first study to compare the effects of REBT education with a control group on long-term changes in irrational beliefs in athletes.

-Results indicated that the REBT education program was effective in reducing irrational beliefs but the emotion control program was not.
-Specifically, for the REBT education program there was a large and immediate reduction in all variables at intervention onset.
-But for the emotion control program there was a moderate and immediate reduction in only demand for fairness.
-In the longer term, for the REBT education program variables need for achievement and demand for fairness remained reduced at the follow-up phase, but after an initial reduction total irrational beliefs and need for approval increased towards pre-test levels at follow-up.
-In contrast, for the emotion control program all variables showed an increase above pre-test and post-test levels at the follow-up phase.
-Social validation data indicated that the REBT education program was perceived as more effective in controlling emotions than the emotion control program.
-Moreover, the perceived psychological and performance benefits reported for the REBT education program were underpinned by shifts in irrational beliefs, whereas the cause of the perceived benefits for the emotion control program were unclear.
+Results indicated that the REBT education program was effective in reducing 5 irrational beliefs but the general emotions program was not.
+Specifically, for the REBT 6 education program there was a large and immediate reduction in all variables at intervention 7 8 onset.
+But for the general emotions program there was a moderate and immediate reduction 9 in only demand for fairness.
+In the longer term, for the REBT education program variables need for achievement and demand for fairness remained reduced at the follow-up phase, but 10 after an initial reduction total irrational beliefs and need for approval increased towards pre-11 12 test levels at follow-up.
+In contrast, for the general emotions program all variables showed an increase above pre-test and post-test levels at the follow-up phase.
+Social validation data 13 indicated that the REBT education program was perceived as more effective in controlling 14 15 emotions than the general emotions program.
+Moreover, the perceived psychological and performance benefits reported for the REBT education program were underpinned by shifts 16 in irrational beliefs, whereas the cause of the perceived benefits for the general emotions 17 program were unclear.
+18